stevedonovan/gentle-intro/5-stdlib-containers.md

 the comparison.)

-Likewise, there's no `map` method on vectors, because `iter().map(...).collect()` will do the job just fine.
+Likewise, there's no `map` method on vectors, because `iter().map(...).collect()` will do the job just as well.
 Rust does not like to allocate unnecessarily - often you don't need the result of that `map` as an actual allocated vector.

+In other languages, things like `map` are functions.
+For instance, in C++ `std::count` is a function that takes two C++ iterators to establish a range, but it's an iterator method in Rust.

+So I'd suggest you become familiar with all the iterator methods, because they are crucial to writing good Rust code without having to write loops all the time.
+As always, write little programs to explore iterator methods, rather than wrestling with them in the context of a more complicated program.

-This is followed by the common traits: vectors know how to do a debug display of themselves (but only if the elements implement `Debug`).
+The `Vec<T>` and `&[T]` methods are followed by the common traits: vectors know how to do a debug display of themselves (but only if the elements implement `Debug`).
 Likewise, they are clonable if their elements are clonable.
 They implement `Drop`, which happens when vectors get to finally die; memory is released, and all the elements are dropped as well.